xtensor-stack/xtensor/docs/source/view.rst

 Broadcasting views
 ------------------

-The last type of view provided by `xtensor` is *broadcasting view*.
+Another type of view provided by `xtensor` is *broadcasting view*.
 Such a view broadcast an expression to the specified shape.
 As long as the view is not assigned to an array, no memory allocation or copy occurs.
 Broadcasting views should be built with the ``broadcast`` helper function.